-- On the first day of training, you will receive your copy of the preparation workbook.
-This document is included in the course fee.
+- On the first day of training, you receive your copies of the CEM workbook and the Guide to Energy Management, International Version, which are included in the course fee.

-- Please note that all breakfasts and lunches, as well as the morning and afternoon coffee breaks are also included in the course fee.
+- Please note that all breakfasts, lunches, as well as morning and afternoon coffee breaks are also included in the course fee.